shankarchilla61/ReaderWriter/README.md

 ## Project Structure

-The project is organized into the following classes, each in its own file within the GUVIJAVAPROJECT package:
+The project is organized into the following classes, each in its own file within the ThreadsCheck package:

 1. Main: Contains the main method to start the program.
 2. ReadWriteLock: Manages the shared resource and synchronization mechanisms.